1988: Mud Bay Begins

 Mud Bay celebrated our 25th anniversary in 2013 by closing all our stores for the day and bringing all everyone who works at Mud Bay together for a day of learning and fun.
 Celebrating our anniversary was so powerful that we committed to doing it every year.
 Every year, all Muddies get together to celebrate and learn for one day in May that we call Mudstock.

-Employee Ownership, FUTY & Pet Retailer of the Year: 2015 to Present
+Employee Ownership & Pet Retailer of the Year: 2015 to Present

 By 2015, Mud Bay launched an employee stock ownership program, which gave every Muddy a path towards owning a part of Mud Bay.
 Muddies also read and discussed Zeynep Ton’s book The Good Jobs Strategy.
 A group of 20 Muddies got together to craft a vison of the company they wanted to create.

-In 2015, we also launched our From Us to You Festival, which honors people who volunteer at animal welfare organizations with an annual party that includes hundreds of people from dozens of shelters.
+In 2015, we also launched our Volunteer Award of Excellence, which honors people who volunteer at animal welfare organizations with a cash award.
 Mud Bay also launched its first Mudlet—a mini Mud Bay that benefits an animal welfare organization—in Seattle Humane’s new building in 2017.

 Mud Bay also looked at ways of expanding our private product line.
 We may have started baking our own organic dog cookies in the early nineties, but we transitioned into working with another manufacturer who could bake many more biscuits than we could.
 We also began adding a few more products each year, ranging from fish oil to cat litter.